Ch. Marin & Fils "Brut Millesimé" 2007Pinot noir / Chardonnay

 Complex and rich.
 Cooked apple, cheese, yeast.

 On the palate the 2007 Brut Millesimé from Chateau Marin & Fils shows notes of cooked apple, cheese and yeast.

-The bubble is fine and persistent.
+The bubbles are fine and persistent.

-The finish is long.
+The finish is long and elegant.

 |Estate||Ch.
 Marin & Fils|

 Pinot noir is a type of red wine grape that belongs to the Vitis vinifera genus.
 It’s also probable that the name refers to wines produced mainly from Pinot noir grapes.
 The name comes from the words “pine” and “black” in French.
 The name pine refers to the grape variety’s tightly clustered, pine cone-shaped fruit bunches.Link to here... | Derived from 'Pinot noir' on Wikipedia

 Green-skinned grape variety used in wine production

 Chardonnay is a grape variety with a green skin that is used to make white wine.
 The grape variety originated in eastern France’s Burgundy wine region, but it is now grown all over the world, from England to New Zealand.
 Growing Chardonnay is seen as a rite of passage for new and emerging wine regions, as well as an easy entry into the international wine market.Link to here... | Derived from 'Chardonnay' on Wikipedia